Food Wars!: Shokugeki no Soma: Setting

 The series is set mainly at Tōtsuki Culinary Academy (Tōtsuki Saryō Ryōri Gakuen), an elite culinary school located in Tokyo, Japan, where only a handful of students graduate from each year.
 (Note: While the English manga volume 1 back cover indicates the school has a 10% graduation rate, it appears to be about 1%, as Dean Senzaemon says in his opening speech that in the last year, of 812 entering freshman, only 76 made it to the second year, and that the number of students who graduate each year can be counted on one hand.)
 Its students mostly come from Totsuki's junior high school, but transfers are taken provided that they pass the entrance exam.
 The campus is a wide-ranging resort with many research societies (clubs), cooking classrooms, and large arenas used for competitions.
-Housing varies, but the most affordable is the Polaris Dormitory, where students have to impress the dorm matron with a dish in order to secure residence.
-Tōtsuki also runs a chain of resort hotels, with the biggest being the Tōtsuki resort run by Gin Dojima, which is visited during Soma's first year at Tōtsuki.

 The top student chefs occupy seats on the Council of Ten Masters, the highest governing body in the school aside from the school director.
 Students can initiate a shokugeki (anime: food war), a cook-off with stipulations on the line, with any other student or alumnus.
 Battles fought in this way could be for cooking utensils, research society facilities, council membership, or even expulsion from the school.